 And that’s it for the strangest food around the world.

-If you’ve said “eeew” or “hello no” at least once, and opened your mind to new cultures and exotic foods our work here is done.
+If you’ve said “eeew” or “hello no” at least once, and opened your mind to experiencing new cultures and exotic foods our work here is done.
 Getting to know how other people live by trying different foods is one of the main advantages of traveling the world.

 If you’ve made it to the end, I applaud you — I applaud your curiosity, and your strong stomach.